 The only trick to racking is to prevent oxidation.
 So use an auto-siphon rather than pouring, to prevent splashing.

 As long as conditions are right, yeast will keep fermenting until all of the sugar is gone or until the wine reaches 17%-20% ABV.
 The exact alcohol level will depend on the strain of yeast.
 For example, wild yeasts usually die off at 5% alcohol, but champagne yeast will go to about 20%.

 If you don’t want your wine or cider to be dry (with all the sugar having been consumed by the yeast), then you need to prematurely stop the fermentation.
 Here are a few ways to stop fermentation:

 - Dry red wines will naturally stop fermenting when all the sugars have been used up.

 - Sweet fruit wines may also prematurely stop fermenting because they don’t have enough nutrients to feed the yeast.

 - Refrigeration will slow down fermentation.
 This is a great way to finish off cider without sulfites.
 Once the cider once it has carbonated, stick it in the refrigerator and consume within 6 months.

-- Sweet wines may need to have the fermentation ended early through the addition of sulfur dioxide.
-When you have reached the desired alcohol and sugar levels, add sulfur dioxide during the racking to kill off the remaining yeast.
+- Sweet wines may need to have the fermentation ended early through the addition of sulfites.

-When it is finished fermenting you can bottle the wine in the traditional glass bottles with a cork or in swing-top bottles.
-Age will dramatically affect the flavour of your wine, so taste it when you bottle it, to determine if it’s ready for drinking.
-If not, then leave it for another few months before tasting it again.
+- Aging dramatically affects the flavor of wine, so taste it when you bottle it to determine if it’s ready for drinking.
+If not, then leave the for another few months before tasting it again.